DDuarte/IntWars2/README.md

-HeroWars
+RipWars
 ==================
 About
 ------
+Fork of the 2 years old outdated project, emulates LoL server environment

-This is the development part of the [HeroWars](https://github.com/Intline9/HeroWars)  project.
-Here we can try everything out without worrying with the code base.
+~~This is the development part of the [HeroWars](https://github.com/Intline9/HeroWars)  project.
+Here we can try everything out without worrying with the code base.~~

 Old Members - No commit for 2 years
 -------